How to Remove Fake Google Reviews

 - Choose the type of abuse.

 How We Had a False Review Removed

-When the review is clearly false or spam it’s easier to have removed, for instance, we had the following review removed because the “experience” being referenced was absolutely not related to our business and services:
+When the review is clearly fake or spam, it’s easier to remove.
+For instance, we had the following review removed because the “experience” being referenced was absolutely not related to our business and services:

 I followed ALL of the steps above:

 - We responded to the review.
 We actually kind of thought it was funny how far off this reviewer was and it didn’t really bother us that the review was there, as it is very obvious to anyone that this review is not for our business.